rapidsai/node/README.md

 ### What is the `.env` file used for and what variables can be set in it?

-The `.env` file is used by the [docker-compose.yml](https://github.com/rapidsai/node/blob/main/docker-compose.devel.yml) file when building and running the development containers (i.e. `yarn docker:build:devel` and `yarn docker:run:devel`).
-Any variables in the [docker-compose.yml](https://github.com/rapidsai/node/blob/main/docker-compose.devel.yml) file can be set in the `.env` file.
+The `.env` file is used by the [docker-compose.*.yml](https://github.com/rapidsai/node/blob/main/docker-compose.devel.yml) files when building and running the containers (i.e. `yarn docker:{build,run}:{devel,runtime}`).
+Any variables in the [docker-compose.*.yml](https://github.com/rapidsai/node/blob/main/docker-compose.devel.yml) files can be set in the `.env` file.
 The [.env.sample](https://github.com/rapidsai/node/blob/main/.env.sample) file includes some common variables that may be set in the `.env` file.

 ## License